mevdschee/php-crud-api/README.md

 You can parse this output to make form fields show up with a red border and their appropriate error message.

+## OpenAPI 3.0

+On the "/openapi" end-point the OpenAPI 3.0 (formerly called "Swagger") specification is served.
+It is a machine readable instant documentation of your API.
+To learn more, check out these links:

+- [Swagger Editor](https://editor.swagger.io/) can be used to view and debug the generated specification.
+- [OpenAPI specification](https://swagger.io/specification/) is a manual for creating an OpenAPI specification.
+- [Swagger Petstore](https://petstore.swagger.io/) is an example documentation that is generated using OpenAPI.

 ## Cache

 There are 4 cache engines that can be configured by the "cacheType" config parameter: